-• Occupational and Environmental Health Specialists (OEHS)
+Occupational & Environmental Health Nursing

-Occupational and Environmental Health Adult-Gerontology Nurse Practitioners (AGNP-OEH) focus on direct patient care, the theory and practice of adult health maintenance, and the assessment and management of common ailments facing working adults, including occupational injuries and illnesses.
+The AGNP-OEH program focuses on direct patient care, the theory and practice of adult health maintenance, the diagnosis and management of chronic health problems, and the assessment and management of common health conditions.
+In addition the curriculum prepares students to work with working adults to prevent, and if necessary identify and treat, occupational injuries and illnesses.
 Graduates are eligible for state and national board certification.
-Detailed information about certification is available on the AGNP web page.
+Detailed information about certification is available on the AGNP in Primary Care web page.

 Other Application/Degree Options